How the editorial team works at Techday: Our tips for you

 - An editorial team member categorises each story lead by which sites in our network it would be relevant for.

-- Our editors monitor which sites are on track to achieve these targets and select which story they should write next by which site needs the most attention.
+- Our editors monitor which sites are on track to achieve this goal and select which story they should write next by which site needs the most attention.

 Our top tips for tech marketers: